FavourIbezim/Gait-Analysis-and-Facial-recognition/README.md

     Python, scikit-learn, YOLO, and OpenCV.
     Applications: Security, surveillance, and healthcare.
-    Tested on datasets like [e.g., CASIA-B, LFW].
+    Tested on datasets like [e.g., custom dataset].